Key Sponsors

 In response to God’s call and in the spirit of the Sisters of Charity of St. Augustine, the Foundation strategically uses resources to reduce poverty through action, advocacy and leadership.

-The mission of DHEC’s Bureau of Maternal and Child Health (MCH) is to improve the health and well-being of women, adolescents, families, and those with special needs in SC through assessing health needs, assuring access to health services, and developing policies supportive of the mission.
+PASOs works with DHEC’s Bureau of Maternal and Child Health (MCH) to improve the health and well-being of women, adolescents, families, and those with special needs in SC through assessing health needs, assuring access to health services, and developing policies supportive of the mission.
 MCH programs include Newborn Screening, Childhood Lead Poisoning Prevention, Newborn Home Visits, and Family Planning Services.

 South Carolina First Steps is the state’s dedicated early childhood initiative focused on getting children ages birth through five ready for school and life success.